aronweiler/code-documentor/documentation_output/documentation_guide.md

 **Documentation:** `config_documentation.md`

-**Summary:** The 'config.yaml' file serves as the central configuration for an AI-driven documentation generation pipeline, controlling all aspects of model invocation, file selection, processing, output formatting, template management, and robustness features.
-Key components include settings for LLM provider/model (OpenAI, Anthropic, Azure), token and context limits, file inclusion/exclusion rules, output format options, customizable documentation templates, and retry/continuation logic for handling failures.
-This file enables maintainers to fully customize and extend the documentation workflow without changing the codebase.
-It is essential for tailoring the documentation generator and related tools to specific project, workflow, or organizational requirements.
+**Summary:** The config.yaml file centrally configures an AI-powered automated documentation pipeline, specifying details such as which language model to use, file processing rules, output formats, and documentation templates for various document types.
+Key components include model selection and parameters, file inclusion/exclusion patterns, output formatting settings, detailed template structures, and retry logic for failed AI generations.
+This configuration enables customizable, large-scale documentation generation across multi-language codebases by integrating with LLM APIs and managing documentation assembly, file handling, and section enablement.
+It is intended to be tailored to individual projects and workflows, supporting extensibility, robust processing of large files, and adaptable documentation output.

 ---